Joey Mickey

-Joseph G. Mickey (born November 29, 1970) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Oklahoma.
+Joseph G. Mickey (born November 29, 1970) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Mickey attended Millwood High School, where he practiced football and basketball.
 In football as a tight end he was a four-year starter, making 70 career receptions for 1,623 yards and 31 career touchdowns.
 He also played defensive end as a two-way player, registering 98 tackles and 11 quarterback sacks as a senior.
 He was named a Super Prep All-American and received The Oklahoman's Little All-City offensive player of the year award.

 He accepted a scholarship from the University of Oklahoma.
 In the team's run-oriented offense he was used as a blocking tight end and became a starter as a junior.
 He caught 2 touchdown passes in the 1991 Gator Bowl.
 He finished his college career with 32 receptions for 406 yards and three touchdowns.